 CPH:CONFERENCE in partnership with CPH:DOX live on Facebook!

-In the light of the current global situation, the CPH:CONFERENCE will be streamed live on Facebook!
+In the light of the global situation caused by COVID19, the CPH:CONFERENCE was broadcasted live on Facebook!

 The CPH:CONFERENCE is our unique 5-day industry event presented in partnership with and in the framework of CPH:DOX, Copenhagen.